openjs-foundation/EasyCLA/README.md

 ### 2. Prepare your GitHub organization

 You will need to add an OpenJS Foundation staff member to your org to set up EasyCLA for your organization.
-Reach out to [Brian Warner](mailto:operations@openjsf.org) to coordinate on the details.
+Reach out to [OpenJS Foundation Staff Team](mailto:operations@openjsf.org) to coordinate on the details.

 ### 3. Add instructions to your project